When it comes to car insurance, driving less means saving more.

 Another way to find car insurance as a low-mileage driver is to shop policies from UBI companies.
 While many companies offer telematics programs, they're not true usage-based insurance companies.
 Root and Metromile, briefly detailed below, operate on a "pay-as-you-go" model.

 Compared to the insurance companies mentioned above, Metromile is relatively new to the world of car insurance.
-Outlined more in-depth here, Metromile sets base monthly rate, after which your premium is generated on a per-mile basis.
+Outlined in more depth here, Metromile sets a base monthly rate, after which your premium is generated on a per-mile basis.
+You'll receive a plug-in device that fits into your vehicle's onboard diagnostics port (OBD-II).
+There's also a corresponding app that you can download to keep up with billing and even find your car if you've forgotten where you parked.
+The company offers full coverage options that you would expect to find from conventional insurance companies.

 Root's philosophy is based on the idea of "car insurance for how you drive, rather than who you are."
 Instead of relying on credit score and age to price its policies, Root uses your driving habits to determine premiums.
 If you're a low-mileage driver, this might be a good option for you.